just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Caesar-Cipher-App.rst

     <br/>

-.. fillintheblank:: repl-mcsp-6-5-4
+.. fillintheblank:: mcsp-6-5-4
     :casei:

-    The following word was encrypted using a Caesar <span class="hover vocab yui-wk-div" data-id='cipher'>cipher</span> with a shift of 2: ecguct.
+    The following word was encrypted using a Caesar cipher with a shift of 2: ecguct.
 What word is it?
 Type your answer into the text box.  |blank|

     - :caesar: That's right!
 With a shift of 2, the letter 'c' becomes 'e'.
 The letter 'a' becomes 'c', and so on giving caesar as the secret word.
       :x: